 - i.
-The permittee shall collect two flow weighted composite samples from the outfall(s) listed at Item 1.a above. - ii.
+The permittee shall collect a minimum of two flow weighted composite samples from the outfall(s) listed at Item 1.a above. - ii.
 The permittee shall collect a second composite sample for use during the 24 hour renewal of each dilution concentration for both tests.
 The permittee must collect the composite samples so that the maximum holding time for any effluent sample shall not exceed 36 hours.
 The permittee must have initiated the toxicity test within 36 hours after the collection of the last portion of the first composite sample.
-Samples shall be chilled to 6 degrees Centigrade during collection, shipping, and/or storage. - iii.
-The permittee must collect the composite samples such that the effluent samples are representative of any periodic episode of chlorination, biocide usage or other potentially toxic substance discharged on an intermittent basis. - iv.
+Samples shall be chilled to 6 degrees Centigrade during collection, shipping, and/or storage.
+The permittee must collect the composite samples such that the effluent samples are representative of any periodic episode of chlorination, biocide usage or other potentially toxic substance discharged on an intermittent basis. - iii.
+The permittee must collect the composite samples so that the maximum holding time for any effluent sample shall not exceed 72 hours.
+The permittee must have initiated the toxicity test within 36 hours after the collection of the last portion of the first composite sample.
+Samples shall be chilled to 6 degrees Centigrade during collection, shipping, and/or storage.

+iv.
 If the flow from the outfall(s) being tested ceases during the collection of effluent samples, the requirements for the minimum number of effluent samples, the minimum number of effluent portions and the sample holding time are waived during that sampling period.
 However, the permittee must collect an effluent composite sample volume during the period of discharge that is sufficient to complete the required toxicity tests with daily renewal of effluent.
-When possible, the effluent samples used for the toxicity tests shall be collected on separate days.
+When possible, the effluent samples used for the toxicity tests shall be collected on separate days if the discharge occurs over multiple days.
 The effluent composite sample collection duration and the static renewal protocol associated with the abbreviated sample collection must be documented in the full report required in Item 3 of this section.

-3. REPORTING
+4. REPORTING

 - a.
-The permittee shall prepare a full report of the results of all tests conducted pursuant to this Part in accordance with the Report Preparation Section of EPA-821-R-02-012, for every valid or invalid toxicity test initiated, whether carried to completion or not.
+The permittee shall prepare a full report of the results of all tests conducted pursuant to this section in accordance with the Report Preparation Section of EPA 821 R 02 012, or the most current publication, for every valid or invalid toxicity test initiated whether carried to completion or not.
 The permittee shall retain each full report pursuant to the provisions of PART III.C.3 of this permit.
 The permittee shall submit full reports upon the specific request of the Agency.
 For any test which fails, is considered invalid or which is terminated early for any reason, the full report must be submitted for agency review. - b.
-A valid test for each species must be reported during each reporting period specified in PART I of this permit unless the permittee is required to increase monitoring frequency or is performing a TRE which may increase the frequency of testing and reporting.
-All invalid tests, repeat tests (for invalid tests), and retests (for tests previously failed) performed during the reporting period must be attached for EPA review. - c.
-The permittee shall report the following results of each valid toxicity test.
-Submit retest information, if required, clearly marked as such.
-Only results of valid tests are to be reported. - i.
-Pimephales promelas (Fathead minnow) - (A) If the No Observed Effect Concentration (NOEC) for survival is less than the critical dilution, enter a "1"; otherwise, enter a "0" for Parameter No. TEM6C. - (B) Report the NOEC value for survival, Parameter No. TOM6C. - (C) Report the highest (critical dilution or control) Coefficient of Variation, Parameter No. TQM6C.
+The permittee shall report the Whole Effluent Toxicity NOEC for P.Promales under Parameter No. 51714, on the DMR for that reporting period in accordance with PART III.D.4 of this permit. - A valid test for each species must be reported on the DMR during each reporting period specified in PART I of this permit.
+All invalid tests, repeat tests (for invalid tests), and retests (for D. Pulex tests previously failed) performed during the reporting period must be attached to the DMR for EPA review. - c.
+The permittee shall submit the results of the valid toxicity test on the DMR for that reporting period in accordance with PART III.D.4 of this permit, as follows below.
+Any P.Promelas WET test conducted outside of the stipulated frequency in Part 1.a of this section (results of a testing frequency increase) shall be reported under Unscheduled Limits for 51714 in the DMR.
+Only results of valid tests are to be reported on the DMR.